Anubis997/Applied-AI-course-/README.md

-# "Interpretable Classification of Cancer Genetic Mutations using General Linear Models with Text-Based Clinical Literature"
+# "Classification of Cancer Genetic Mutations using General Linear Models with Text-Based Clinical Literature"

 The dataset provided by Memorial Sloan Kettering Center consists of 3,321 data points and 5 features.
 The task is to classify mutations based on these features into eight different strains.